-“But wait”, you may be asking, “It tastes a heck of a lot hotter than other jalapeño sauces I’ve tried.”
-That’s true.
-And there’s a good reason.
+Surprising to many, Sriracha’s hot pepper base is typically none other than the jalapeño pepper.
+“But wait”, you may be asking, “It tastes a heck of a lot hotter than some other jalapeño sauces I’ve tried.”
+There are reasons for that.

-Sriracha uses red jalapeño peppers, the fully ripened form of the chili.
+Second, Sriracha uses red jalapeño peppers, the fully ripened form of the chili.
 With the ripening comes a kick up in heat (an increase in capsaicin) to the upper end of the jalapeños range (2,500 to 8,000 Scoville heat units).
 Your normal jalapeño will typically fall somewhere in the middle of that range (with many coming in pretty close to the mild depending on where they are grown and the plant itself).
 Red jalapeño peppers are more likely to hit the 5,000 to 8,000 SHU range much more often.

 How does Sriracha compare to other hot sauces in the grocery store aisle?